AcidPi/cwk-server/readme.md

 # Card Wars Kingdom Reversed-Engineered Server

-This is a reversed-engineered server for Card Wars Kingdom, designed for version 1.0.17 available here: https://github.com/shishkabob27/CardWarsKingdom.
+This is a reversed-engineered server for Card Wars Kingdom, designed for version 1.0.17

 **Disclaimer**: This server is intended for use only by individuals you trust, as it lacks essential security measures in this version.